Fist and rose: Design and symbolism

 Both symbols were popular with left-wing, revolutionary, and radical movements of the era, as well as in the counterculture of the 1960s.
 The flower, for example, was also inspired by the flower power ideas (passive resistance and nonviolence, especially in support of pacifism) which had emerged in the previous decade.
-The Ours research group owns posters of May 68 featuring a hand holding a flower, and mentions that they had been used by anarchists in Spain and southern France in the 1960s.
+The Ours research group owns posters of May 68 featuring a hand holding a flower, and mentions that the imagery had been used by anarchists in Spain and southern France in the 1960s.
 One historian suggests that the fist has similarities with the poster of the Woodstock festival (August 1969), which features a hand clenching a guitar.

-In the French PS, the emblem was sometimes known as the rose in the fist or the fist with a rose, before fist and rose became the preferred designation, in order to stress the balanced association between the two elements and what they stand for.
+In the French PS, the emblem was sometimes known as the rose in the fist or the fist with a rose, before fist and rose became the preferred designation, to stress the balanced association between the two elements and what they stand for.

 The symbolism, while evocative, is vague enough to enable varying interpretations depending on the country and on the party's political orientation.
-It was detailed in a 1979 communication brochure of the French PS: “It embodies both strength and sweetness, the labour world and the quality of life, dynamism and innovation, the resolution to fight and the will to change life, quantitative and qualitative concerns.”
-SPOE politician Alfonso Guerra, in his Dictionary of the Left, tones down the symbolism of the fist as “the strength […]—of labour, of workers”, rather than as a reference to the revolution, and that of the rose to “the sensibility of culture, of thought, of beauty”.
+It was detailed in a 1979 communication brochure of the French PS: "It embodies both strength and sweetness, the labour world and the quality of life, dynamism and innovation, the resolution to fight and the will to change life, quantitative and qualitative concerns."
+SPOE politician Alfonso Guerra, in his Dictionary of the Left, tones down the symbolism of the fist as "the strength […]—of labour, of workers", rather than as a reference to the revolution, and that of the rose to "the sensibility of culture, of thought, of beauty".
+The imagery inspired Ola Enstad’s controversial 4,8m public sculpture Neve med rose (Fist With Rose, 1991), located in the Lilletorget square in Oslo.

 In fact, broader and more elusive symbolism may be seen in the fist and rose.
 It associates manly (the fist) and feminine (the rose) imagery.
 The red rose, which is the favourite flower of French people, is associated with passion and love in the language of flowers.
-Bonnet's design of the flower and its leafs pointing left and right can also remind of a Christian cross.
+Bonnet's design of the flower and its leaves pointing left and right can also remind of a Christian cross.
 An ambiguous element of the symbolism is that clenching a rose may be bloody, since the flower has thorns.
 A fist clenching something also appears on the arm and hammer, an ancient symbol of industry, which was used by some left-wing parties, for example the Socialist Labor Party of America (SLP).